hbyacademic/HBY/projects.md

 bigimg: /img/bgimage.png
 project-list:
   - name: Gomoku
-    desc: An abstract strategy board game for <b>two players</b> developed by <a href="https://processing.org/"><.
+    desc: An abstract strategy board game for <b>two players</b> developed by <a href="https://processing.org/"><a>.
 Players <b>take turns placing a piece</b> of their color (black or white) on one empty intersection.
-The winner is the first player to <b>form an unbroken row of five pieces horizontally, vertically, or diagonally</b>.
+The winner is the first player to <b>form an unbroken row of five pieces horizontally, vertically, or diagonally.</b>
     github: https://github.com/hbyacademic/Game-Designing-PlayList/tree/master/GD_014_GomokuAPP

   - name: Ten10
-    desc: An additive game developed by Processing.
-Collecting same tiles to form next stage tiles.
-The goal is to get the final tile.
+    desc: An additive game developed by Processing. <b>Collecting same tiles to form next stage tiles.</b> The goal is to get the final tile.
 Within a period of time, all the tiles move up.
 Once a tile reaches the top of the game border, game is over.
     github: https://github.com/hbyacademic/Game-Designing-PlayList/tree/master/GD_015_Ten10APP

   - name: Nodes2.0